spencermountain/wtf_wikipedia/README.md

 # Contributing

+## Fork, Improve, Pull Request
 If you want to contribute with new output formats (e.g. defined in [PanDoc](https://www.pandoc.org/try) ) then
 * login with your GitHub account or [create an account](https://help.github.com/articles/signing-up-for-a-new-github-account/) for you
 * [fork](https://help.github.com/articles/fork-a-repo/) the current `wtf_wikipedia` repository and add e.g. a new export format in `/src/output/`,
-* Build and test the generated library with `npm `
+* Build and test the generated library with `npm run build`
+* If you update the `README.md` with a new export format run `doctoc README.md` to update the table of contents.
-* create a Pull Request for the maintainer Spencer Kelly to integrate the new export format the original `wtf_wikipedia` respository.
+* create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) for the maintainer Spencer Kelly to integrate the new export format the original `wtf_wikipedia` respository.

+## Maintainer Comment
 Never-ender projects like these are only good with many-hands, and I try to be a friendly maintainer. (promise!)

 ```bash